agencetca/coffeemaker/documentation/manual.md

 - If it is component.JSON it could be a method, process or rationale

 4) load your component.
-They ALWAYS need a callback at the end, even empty (sorry for that)
+They ALWAYS need a callback at the end, even empty (sorry for that) *See next sections for more details on loading*

 5) it should work...